 |Start Date:||Sept 2021|

 A Level Spanish will allow you to improve your speaking, listening, writing and reading skills to an advanced level.
 You will also explore the society, culture and current affairs of Spain in order to gain a deeper appreciation of the language.

 What will I learn?

 You will look at the work of an author and the work of a film director, plus focus on topics such as family and relationships, youth trends, multiculturalism in Spain and Spanish speaking countries.

-In addition to these topics, students will do an in depth study of a literary work and a film.
+In addition to these topics, students will do an individual research project of their choice.

 How will the course be assessed?